 Composition and Visualisation

-The very first step I take is to look at the scene and try to understand what mood is most dominant, and then look for elements that will enhance that mood.
+The very first step I take is to look at the scene and try to understand what mood is most dominant and then look for elements that will enhance that mood.
 Some scenes may have particular elements which require special treatment.
 For example, shooting long light trails or capturing smooth water may need longer shutter speeds.

 I’ll note these elements and take them into consideration when I begin shooting.

-Sometimes you may wish to blend multiple exposures across different times, like the image below.
+Sometimes you may wish to blend multiple exposures across different times, like in the image below.
 The main part of the image was shot at blue hour in the morning, but the right side of the sky was taken from a shot 30 minutes later, from the same spot.
 It takes confidence in your compositional ability to decide on a single composition and keep it for a long period of time.

 When I’ve decided on the composition, I begin setting everything up in Live View.
 I rarely use the View Finder.
-This gives me the added benefit using the digital horizon to keep my images straight.
+This gives me the added benefit of using the digital horizon to keep my images straight.